 Black bean brownies have all the taste and sweetness you crave in a brownie but contain no refined sugar.
 Dates provide all the sweetness you need!

-Black beans also have the perfect texture and color to replace flour making this black bean brownie recipe truly naturally gluten free.
+Black beans also have the perfect texture and color to replace flour making this black bean brownies recipe truly naturally gluten-free!

-No one will be able to tell they are made with beans.
-My kids call these brownies “beautiful”, they really do not have black bean flavor!
+No one will be able to tell these brownies are made with black beans.
+My kids call them “beautiful”, they really do not have black bean flavor!
+We loved them so much, I now developed no bake brownies recipe with similar ingredients!

 Black beans, applesauce, coffee, medjool dates, eggs, cacao powder, chocolate chips, baking soda, salt and vanilla extract.

 • Black beans: Black beans are the basis of this brownie recipe.
-No substitutions, not even lentils.
+No substitutions, not even lentils or chickpeas.
 You can use canned black beans or dried beans.
-If you have any cooked black beans like Instant Pot black beans on hand, use about 1 1/2 cups to 1 3/4 cups.
+If you have any cooked black beans like Instant Pot black beans, use about 1 1/2 cups to 1 3/4 cups.

 • Medjool dates: Most grocery stores carry 2 types of dates, “regular” and Medjool.
 You have to buy Medjool variety.
 Their meaty and moist texture adds volume and fudgy texture to brownies.
 And fresh is best!
 As dates get older, they dry out and sugars start to crystalize on the outside.

-• Eggs: I have not tried to make egg-free black bean brownies.
+• Eggs: I used 2 large eggs.
+I have not tried to make egg-free black bean brownies.
 What might work is 1/4 cup coconut oil.
 But you would have to cool brownies.
 I think when coconut oil cools off, it will solidify and hold brownies together.

 • Coffee: Brewed coffee adds more depth to the chocolate flavor but you can skip it.
-It is not a crucial ingredient but if you have leftover morning coffee, save it and add to brownies.
+It’s not a crucial ingredient but if you have leftover morning coffee, save it and add to brownies.

 • Cacao powder: You can use cocoa powder instead of cacao powder.
 It’s interchangeable in all chocolate recipes, the only difference is that health benefits of cacao powder are greater.

-• Baking essentials: Pure vanilla extract, eggs, baking soda, applesauce (unsweetened is best) and salt.
+• Baking essentials: Pure vanilla extract, baking soda, and salt.

 • Chocolate chips: I use dark chocolate chips.
-You can use semi sweet chocolate chips, peanut butter chips or omit completely.
+You can use semi-sweet chocolate chips.

 How to Make Black Bean Brownies

-Black bean brownie recipe is so simple to make!
 Just blend, bake, and enjoy.
 Dirty one blender, not even another bowl.
-Here are a few recipe notes to make the process go smoothly.

 Blend ingredients: In the following order, add eggs, applesauce, black beans, cacao powder, coffee, vanilla, baking soda, salt and dates to a high speed blender or food processor.